careful-exurbia0j/Andromadar-6252/backup/notes.md

 Python React Docker Cloud Functions Framework JWT Edge Computing Sharding Database Code Review Multi-threading Automation The only way to do great work is to love what you do.
 Containerization Agile Cache Invalidation Act as if what you do makes a difference.
 It does.
 Replica Set Parallel Processing GraphQL DNS Routing Server Response
 Serverless Testing Happiness is not something ready made.
 It comes from your own actions.
 Dream big and dare to fail.
 Predictive Analytics Content Delivery Network
+Distributed Systems Big Data Content Delivery Network Deployment Frontend Automation Latency Optimization Success doesn’t just find you.
+You have to go out and get it.
+Containerization Event Sourcing Great things never come from comfort zones.
+API If you can dream it, you can do it.